-And there are also two stretch mesh pockets on the sides, for kids who prefer water bottles to hydration bladders.
+And there are also two stretch mesh side pockets, for kids who prefer water bottles to hydration bladders.
 On top of that, the HydraJet is also equipped with bungee cord on the front panel, which is great for stashing any bulky gear.

-One reason why your kids will love this pack is because it is super comfortable to wear.
-It features the AirScape backpanel with excellent ventilation and a hipbelt made only from breathable mesh, making it a great choice for hot summer days.
-The backpanel and the harness are both padded, for premium carrying comfort.
+One reason why your kids will love this pack is that it is super comfortable to wear.
+It features the AirScape back panel with excellent ventilation and a waist belt made only from breathable mesh, making it a great choice for hot summer days.
+The back panel and the harness are both padded, for premium carrying comfort.

 It’s important to get a backpack that will be just the right size for your kid – obviously.
 But how do you pick the perfect one?
 And will you have to replace it within a few months?